Fra-Sala/IMEX-RB/README.md

 ## Acknowledgments

-This research was supported by ?? and conducted at EPFL.
-We gratefully acknowledge the contributions of all collaborators and the support from our academic community.
+This work was supported by the Swiss National Science Foundation (grant agreement No 200021 197021, “Data-driven approximation of hemodynamics by combined reduced order modeling and deep neural networks”) and conducted at EPFL.
+We gratefully acknowledge the contributions of all collaborators.